-Bachelor of Science - Criminal Justice Degree Plan
+Bachelor of Science - Criminal Justice Degree Plan Offered at Alpine, Del Rio, Eagle Pass, and Uvalde

 Please go to the following links to view the Criminal Justice degree plan and to see the full list course descriptions.
 All of the university courses are also included at the end of the catalog.